minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

 #.
 Export the existing deployment's **configurations**

-   Use the :mc-cmd:`mc admin config export <mc admin config>` export command to retrieve the configurations defined for the existing standalone MinIO deployment.
+   Use the :mc-cmd:`mc admin config export <mc admin config export>` export command to retrieve the configurations defined for the existing standalone MinIO deployment.

    .. code-block:: shell
       :class: copyable